BACnet Development Kit

 Question: Do you have a recommendation for BACnet tools or PC interface for your kit?

 For a low level MS/TP monitor, Steve uses a USB to RS485 converter and the mstpcap demo tool from BACnet Stack demo tools.
-Steve has designed a small and simple USB to RS485 converter, but has not completed a production run.
-However, there are several other commercial converters available, in addition to the Cimetrics U+4 MS/TP interface.
+There are commercial converters available, such as the USOPTL4 (about $129) or the USB-RS485-WE-1800-BT (about $30) from Digikey, in addition to the Cimetrics U+4 (about $895.00) MS/TP interface.

 On the AVR side, the kit includes standard AVR 2x3 ISP and AVR 2x5 JTAG connectors so that standard Atmel ICE and ISP tools can be used.
 It also includes FTISP jumpers to allow programming using the FTISP over the USB connection.